 From time to time we hold a significant portion of our cash reserves in Canadian dollars.
 Due to foreign exchange rate fluctuations, the value of these Canadian dollar reserves can result in translation gains or losses in U.S. dollar terms.
 If there was a significant decline in the Canadian dollar against the U.S. dollar, our converted Canadian dollar cash balances presented in U.S. dollars on our balance sheet would significantly decline.
 Recently, the Canadian dollar has declined to near the 90 cent mark relative to US dollars.
-There is no certainty as to whether the value of the Canadian dollar will rise or continue to fall.
-If the US dollar significantly declines relative to the Canadian dollar our quoted US dollar cash position would significantly decline as it would be more expensive in US dollar terms to pay Canadian dollar expenses.
+There is no certainty as to whether the value of the Canadian dollar significantly declines relative to the Canadian dollar our quoted US dollar cash position would significantly decline as it would be more expensive in US dollar terms to pay Canadian dollar expenses.
 We have not entered into derivative instruments to offset the impact of foreign exchange fluctuations.